Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 \subsection{Models}

-\paragraph{Temporal Receptive Field (TRF)} Temporal receptive fields (TRF)~\citep{STRF} is arguably the most common model for predicting neural time series in response to exogeneous stimulation.
+\paragraph{Temporal Receptive Field (TRF)} Temporal receptive fields (TRF)~\citep{STRF} are arguably the most common model for predicting neural time series in response to exogeneous stimulation.
 The TRF equation is that of control-driven linear dynamics:

-where $B \in \mathbb{R}^{d_h \times d_u . (\tau_u + 1)}$ is the convolution kernel and $\theta = \{B\}$.
+where $B \in \mathbb{R}^{d_h \times d_u . (\tau_u + 1)}$ is the convolution kernel that maps the stimuli to the brain response and $\theta = \{B\}$.
 By definition, the TRF kernel encodes the input-output properties of the system, namely, its characteristic time scale, its memory, and thus its ability to sustain an input over time.
-The TRF kernel scales linearly with the duration of the neural response to the stimulus.
-For example, a dampened oscillation evoked by the stimulus could last one hundred time samples ($\tau_u = 99$) and would require $B \in \mathbb{R}^{d_h \times 100 d_u}$ even though it is governed by three instantaneous variables (position, velocity, and acceleration).
-To tackle this issue of dimensionality, we introduce a recurrent component to the model.
+A computational drawback is that the TRF kernel size scales linearly with the duration of the neural response to the stimulus.
+For example, a dampened oscillation evoked by the stimulus could last one hundred time samples ($\tau_u = 99$) and would require $B \in \mathbb{R}^{d_h \times 100 d_u}$ to reach 100 steps in the past, even though oscillatory dynamics can be compactly written as a second-order differential equation expressing $h_t$ in terms of only two of its own past states $(h_{t-1}, h_{t-2})$\footnote{A sine wave can be produced by a simple linear auto-regressive (AR) model of order 2}.
+Emulating this, we will introduce a recurrent component to the TRF model to tackle the issue of dimensionality.